palantirnet/butler/README.md

   *Note: When you are deploying, Butler will ask you for your GitHub credentials at least once, possibly multiple times.
 Enter your own GitHub credentials as prompted.*

+## Writing Javascript
+If you need to write some Javascript, follow the [instructions at `/docs/JS.md`](https://github.com/palantirnet/butler/blob/drupal-attach-behaviors/docs/JS.md) to properly set up your scripts.
+This will allow for Javascript to be shared between the styleguide and Drupal.

 ## Troubleshooting

 For immediate concerns, if you have comments/questions/concerns about working with this please talk to Lauren.